 Clips are placed on tracks, either by importing integral audio and MIDI files as new tracks or by drag-and-dropping files into the track-view arranger window.
-After being initially placed on their respective tracks, clips are subject targets to featured clip-region operations: drag-move, copy, cut, paste, delete, etc. Altering clip fade-in and fade-out is also carried out by dragging corresponding visual handles.
+After being initially placed on their respective tracks, clips are object targets to featured clip-region operations: drag-move, copy, cut, paste, delete, etc. Altering clip fade-in and fade-out is also carried out by dragging corresponding visual handles.

-Most clip editing operations are accomplished through usual GUI interaction, by first selecting one or multiple clips and/or regions and applying the edit action upon the resulting selection.
-There are three selection modes available: clip, range and rectangular modalities.
+Most clip editing operations are carried out with the usual GUI interaction, by first selecting one or multiple clips and/or regions and applying the edit action upon the resulting selection.
+Three selection modes are available: clip, range and rectangular modalities.
 In clip-mode, clips are selected as a whole with no sub-clip regions possible.
 In range-mode, clip regions are selected on all tracks between a given time interval or range.
 In rectangular-mode, only the regions that fall under a rectangular area are selected, that meaning for adjacent tracks and clips only.